yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

 Welcome to my project page!
 It's time for a round of 'noise' :)

 This is a replicate project to conduct experiments of paper 'Enhancing Stock Movement Prediction with Adversarial Training'.
 The original paper's authors are Fuli Feng, Huimin Chen, Xiangnan He, Ji Ding, Maosong Sun and Tat-Seng Chua.
-The paper is linked here: https://arxiv.org/pdf/1810.09936.pdf
+The paper is linked here: [Original Paper](https://arxiv.org/pdf/1810.09936.pdf)

 ## Project Information
 ### University: Northwestern University